intercontinental-academia/intercontinental-academia.github.io/content/Mentors/gebru.md

 wikipedia: https://en.wikipedia.org/wiki/Timnit_Gebru

 ---
-Bender, E. M., Gebru, T., McMillan-Major, A., & Shmitchell, S. (2021, March).
+[Bender, E. M., Gebru, T., McMillan-Major, A., & Shmitchell, S. (2021, March).
 On the Dangers of Stochastic Parrots: Can Language Models Be Too Big? 🦜.
-In Proceedings of the 2021 ACM Conference on Fairness, Accountability, and Transparency (pp. 610-623).
+In Proceedings of the 2021 ACM Conference on Fairness, Accountability, and Transparency (pp. 610-623). ](https://dl.acm.org/doi/pdf/10.1145/3442188.3445922 "Bender, E. M., Gebru, T., McMillan-Major, A., & Shmitchell, S. (2021, March).
+On the Dangers of Stochastic Parrots: Can Language Models Be Too Big?🦜.
+In Proceedings of the 2021 ACM Conference on Fairness, Accountability, and Transparency (pp. 610-623).")

-Gebru, T. (2020).
-Race and Gender. _The Oxford handbook of ethics of aI_, 251-269.
+[Gebru, T. (2020).
+Race and Gender. _The Oxford handbook of ethics of aI_, 251-269. ](https://books.google.fr/books?hl=en&lr=&id=8vQTEAAAQBAJ&oi=fnd&pg=PA253&dq=Gebru,+T.+(2020).+Race+and+Gender.+The+Oxford+handbook+of+ethics+of+aI,+251-269.&ots=JkkFr5Qzt5&sig=rdknzYCHkCfoSrNFLWV_mQ-0yKc&redir_esc=y#v=onepage&q&f=false "Gebru, T. (2020).
+Race and Gender.
+The Oxford handbook of ethics of aI, 251-269. ")